Text by Jacob von Heland and Henrik Ernstson.

 Dear educators, learners and filmmakers!

-We have made our film “One Table Two Elephants” (84 min) free for use and remixing, except for commercial purposes (CC-BY-NC).
+We have made the film “One Table Two Elephants” (84 min) free for use and remixing, except for commercial purposes (CC-BY-NC).
 We hope it can help to produce good face-to-face and online classes in anthropology, environmental studies, human geography, and urban studies.
 Below you find a link to the film and links to study materials.

 In developing this teaching materials for the film, we like to especially thank Jim Igoe and Paul Munro for using the film in their courses on Indigenous Landscapes/Anthropology and Political Ecology, respectively.